imdeepmind/hocrox/md_docs/index.md

 ---
 title: Home
-summary: An image preprocessing and augmentation library with Keras like interface.
+description: Hocrox is an image preprocessing and augmentation library.
+It provides a Keras like simple interface to make preprocessing and augmentation pipelines.
 authors:
   - Abhishek Chatterjee
 ---